Updates, reminders, travel tips, and London-y things for our Cal Poly summer program.

 Even though they speak English there, there's plenty to learn about their language.
 Such as:

 A "subway" is an under-a-road walkway.
-It does not refer to the "tube" or "underground" that is London's famous transport mode.
+It does not refer to the "tube" or "underground" that London's famous transport mode.

 You'll see a lot of "look left" signs as you cross streets.
 Do you know why?

 Sometimes, you'll be a little intimidated by Londoners' accents, and will have to listen a little closer when communicating.
-I've have students actually ask me to tell them what someone (with an accent) just said.
+I've had students actually ask me to tell them what someone (with an accent) just said.
 Hey!
 It's just English!

 This is an interesting explanation of today's English monarchy.